OSOUC/UndergraduateThesisLaTeXTemplate/README.md

 # Undergraduate Thesis LaTeX Template of Ocean University of China
 Most of the codes are from Lu, B. I refactored it and made it more easy to use.
 So the main author of this template is Lu.

 You may download it from [Releases Page](https://github.com/OSOUC/UndergraduateThesisLaTeXTemplate/releases).
+If there is any problem during using this template please submit an issue on [Issues Page](https://github.com/OSOUC/UndergraduateThesisLaTeXTemplate/issues).

 ## Usage
 Fist of all you should have a LaTeX environment.
 Our code is based on CTeX, so you may visit [CTeX](http://www.ctex.org/HomePage) to learn how to use it.